 - I’ve spent money on something like this in the past, and it hasn’t worked.
 Why will it work this time?

 - How much time is this going to take out of my week / add to my schedule?

-Want to learn more?
+What to learn more?